DFE-Digital/teaching-vacancies-design-history/app/posts/2021-10-23-end-to-end-application-journey-round-3.md

 ## What we tested
 12 remote 1 hour sessions were carried out using Lookback.

 This was an exploratory usability test.
-We wanted to give hiring staff free reign of the prototype to see how they would use TV upon receiving applications through the service.
+We wanted to give hiring staff free rein of the prototype to see how they would use TV upon receiving applications through the service.

 We followed a discussion guide to ensure any questions asked were consistent.